Find a Doctor Who's a Good Fit for You

 Sometimes you know it’s time for a change.
 But what if that change involves finding a new primary care doctor?

 Maybe you’ve moved, and it’s a long drive to your current doctor.
-Perhaps you don’t feel heard.
+Perhaps you've had changes in your health or lifestyle.
 Or you just think it would be better to find someone new.
 No matter what the reason, you’re ready to act.

 Some change is hard, but this one doesn’t have to be.
 Here’s where to start.

-Once you have logged in to BAM, go to the Find Care to search for network providers in your area.
-You can use Provider Finder®, which has an easy-to-use guide to help you choose the best network doctor for your needs.
-It also lets you to look for a doctor by medical specialty, ZIP code and gender.
+Once you have logged in to your account, go to Find Care to search for network providers in your area.
+You can search for a doctor by location, medical specialty and more.

 Remember, if you visit a doctor who is not in your network, you may have to pay more for your care.
 Sometimes, you may have to pay the full cost.